FrauBoes/islux-example/README.md

 ### Run application
 1. Open project in IDE: Open > select project directory.
 2. Run `mvn clean javafx:run` on the command line.
 3. Alternatively, run `com.example.Main` in the IDE.
+Use the default settings.

 ### Run executable jar
 Create an executable jar: